Skip to content

 Is Santa Barbara City College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Santa Barbara City College earn a median of $47,647, roughly in line with national averages for graduates.
+Ten years out, alumni of Santa Barbara City College earn a median of $47,647, roughly in line with the national average for college graduates.

 $35,744